What started as a small 11-12 character roster has since gotten surprisingly huge. This page will keep track of everyone who appeared in this game.

 - Gang of Hats: Mimyuu's hoodie resembles cat ears.
 Tomato has a cat patch on her jacket.
-Both are members of Yuki's Gang.
+Both are members of Waruda.

-- Mighty Glacier: Like Peat, Tomato can use her hyper, "Waruda Machine, Blast Off!", to boost her attack and defense (albeit at the cost of her evasion going down) in battle depending on the number of cards in a deck, though unlike Peat (who uses his user's cards) Tomato gets her boost from her opponent's deck.Tomato: "Revenge!"
+- Mighty Glacier: Like Peat, Tomato can use her Hyper, "Waruda Machine, Blast Off!", to boost her attack and defense (albeit at the cost of her evasion going down) in battle depending on the number of cards in a deck, though unlike Peat (who uses his own cards) Tomato gets her boost from her opponent's deck.Tomato: "Revenge!"

 - Shout-Out: Mimyuu's 2017 Halloween costume is likely a reference to Sukuna Shinmyoumaru of Touhou fame.

-- Somebody Set Us Up The Bomb: Mimyuu's hyper, "Evil Spy Work - Preparation" is a card-based version of this, sneaking four dud cards into the main deck in the hopes that someone would pick one up and take 3 damage.
-If Tomato draws these out, they become her own hyper instead; Mimyuu however doesn't, which is probably just as well since, considering that she only has 3 HP, chances are she'd get obliterated by them.Mimyuu: (setting up the cards) "Fear Mimyuu's pranks."Mimyuu: (upon having someone draw a card out) "You fell for it.
+- Somebody Set Us Up The Bomb: Mimyuu's hyper, "Evil Spy Work - Preparation" is a card-based version of this, sneaking four dud cards into the main deck that deal 3 damage to whoever draws them at the end of their turn.
+If Tomato gets one, however, it becomes her own Hyper instead.Mimyuu: (setting up the cards) "Fear Mimyuu's pranks."Mimyuu: (upon having someone draw a card out) "You fell for it.
 Eat it!!"

 - Tag Team: This is how they play; when Mimyuu is KO'd, Tomato takes over and vice versa.

 - Those Two Bad Guys: They're a pair of Waruda grunts who are rarely seen without each other.